jacobperia/url-shortener-app/README.md

 # README

 A simple yet super-effective URL shortener app.
+Running on Rails 6.1.7 and PostgreSQL for the database.

+## Features
+1. Very simple and clean UI and UX
+2. Validation to only allow valid URLs
+3. Analytics to count number of views for unique IP address.

+## Screenshots

 <img width="1488" alt="image" src="https://github.com/jacobperia/url-shortener-app/assets/79951942/812f860d-c959-4ec2-99f6-a6a41964117e">